-These proxy materials are furnished to you in connection with the solicitation of proxies by the Board of Directors (the "Board") of Cirrus Logic, Inc. (the "Company," "our," or "we") for use at our 2015 Annual Meeting of Stockholders and any adjournments or postponements of the meeting (the "Annual Meeting").
-The Annual Meeting will be held on July 29, 2015, at 11:00 a.m., Central Daylight Time, and may be accessed on a live webcast via the Internet at www.virtualshareholdermeeting.com/CRUS2015.
+These proxy materials are furnished to you in connection with the solicitation of proxies by the Board of Directors (the "Board") of Cirrus Logic, Inc. (the "Company," "our," or "we") for use at our 2016 Annual Meeting of Stockholders and any adjournments or postponements of the meeting (the "Annual Meeting").
+The Annual Meeting will be held on July 26, 2016, at 11:00 a.m., Central Daylight Time, and may be accessed on a live webcast via the internet at www.virtualshareholdermeeting.com/CRUS2016.

-Beginning on or about June 19, 2015, Cirrus Logic will make available on the Internet or deliver paper copies of these proxy materials by mail in connection with the solicitation of proxies by the Board for proposals to be voted on at the Annual Meeting.
+Beginning on or about June 16, 2016, Cirrus Logic will make available on the internet or deliver paper copies by mail in connection with the solicitation of proxies by the Board for proposals to be voted on at the Annual Meeting.